 Find your property using our online database ZoLa.
 Then, under ”Zoning and Land Use” turn on “Zoning Map Amendments”.
 Areas which have been rezoned since 2002 will be highlighted; click on the highlighted area for more specific information.

 Zoning district changes can be proposed by private citizens, city agencies, or elected officials.
 The proposed changes need to make land use sense in the context of surrounding uses and existing zoning designations.
 Zoning changes go through the Uniform Land Use Review Process (ULURP).
 This process includes review by and recommendations from the affected community board(s) and the Borough President.
 The City Planning Commission and ultimately the City Council decide whether to approve the zoning change.
 The community boards and the City Planning Commission are required to hold public hearings, and the Borough President and the City Council have the option to do so.

 Some land use actions are not permitted as-of-right and require review by the City Planning Commission.
 These actions are categorized as Special Permits or Authorizations.
 Some more limited special permits are reviewed by another agency, the Board of Standards and Appeals.

 Check ZoLa to see if your property is in a residence, commercial or manufacturing district.
 To determine what signs are allowed in your zoning district, and the proper location and size of signs and if they can be illuminated or flashing, refer to the following sections of the Zoning Resolution in:

-For information on special permits issued by the City Planning Commission since 1977, visit our online Land Use and CEQR Application Tracking System (LUCATS).
-If a building was constructed prior to 1977 and may have received a special permit prior to this date, contact Nicole Vargas at the Zoning Division at (212) 720-3325.
+For information on special permits issued by the City Planning Commission since 1977, visit our online Zoning Application Portal (ZAP).
+If a building was constructed prior to 1977 and may have received a special permit prior to this date, contact the Zoning Division at (212) 720-3325.

 A list of City Planning Commission reports from 1938 to the present is also available in a database, searchable by fields including community district, vote date and ULURP number.